rvdbreemen/DSMRlogger-Next/README.md

      <li>Choose the DSMR version to use (Pré 40, 4+ or Belgium 5+).
 No more need for
          compiler switches and different firmware versions (one fits all).
      </li>
-     <li>Coose on which MBus channel the Gas meter is connected and what type
+     <li>Choose on which MBus channel the Gas meter is connected and what type
          of format it uses to present meter values (Temp.
 Corrected or not, value on second record).  </li>
    </ul>